- University of Cincinnati College of Law, J.D., 2007, cum laude

 Bar & Court Admissions

-Nici is a partner in the Vorys Columbus office and a member of the finance, energy and real estate group.
-Her practice focuses on commercial and structured finance matters, representing both lenders and large corporate borrowers in a wide range of financing transactions including syndicated and multi-currency credit facilities, asset-based lending facilities, acquisition financings, structured and mezzanine financings, mortgage warehousing facilities, and securitizations.
+Nici is a partner in the Vorys Columbus office and co-chair of the firm’s finance practice.
+Her practice focuses on commercial and structured finance matters, representing national and regional banks and public company and other large corporate borrowers in a wide range of financing transactions including syndicated and multi-currency credit facilities, asset-based lending facilities, acquisition financings, leveraged ESOPs, mezzanine financings, mortgage warehousing facilities, and securitizations.

-In addition, Nici regularly represents financial institutions, investment managers and commercial end-users, including public companies, energy companies, manufacturing companies and retailers, in connection with over-the-counter derivative transactions under the ISDA Master Agreement and its related suite of documents, including drafting and negotiating related Schedules and Credit Support Annexes, and various regulatory matters in connection with derivative transactions, including the negotiation of Futures and Options Agreements and Cleared Derivatives Transactions Addenda with FCMs in connection with mandatory derivatives clearing under Dodd-Frank.
-Nici has also represented numerous retail clients of the firm in connection with commercial transactions and related agreements, including credit facilities, derivatives transactions, synthetic lease transactions, distribution agreements, equipment leases and other general commercial matters.
+In addition, Nici regularly represents financial institutions and corporate end-users, including public companies, energy companies, manufacturing companies and retailers, in connection with derivative transactions under the ISDA Master Agreement and its related suite of documents, including drafting and negotiating related Schedules and Credit Support Annexes, and related regulatory matters under Title VII of Dodd-Frank, including the negotiation of Futures and Options Agreements and Cleared Derivatives Transactions Addenda with FCMs in connection with mandatory derivatives clearing under Dodd-Frank.

-Nici has been recognized multiple times on the Ohio Super Lawyers Rising Stars list for banking and finance law.
+Nici has been recognized by Chambers USA as a leading lawyer in banking and finance and has been listed multiple times on the Ohio Super Lawyers Rising Stars list for banking and finance law.
+Nici is also a member of the ESOP Association.

 Career highlights include:

-- Representing a variety of national and regional banks and public company borrowers in connection with syndicated, multicurrency and asset-based revolving and term loan facilities
+- Representing a variety of national and regional banks in connection with dozens of complex syndicated and multicurrency facilities, PE sponsor-back acquisition facilities, leveraged ESOPs, and asset-based credit facilities

 Nici received her J.D. cum laude from the University of Cincinnati College of Law, where she was a member of the Moot Court Board, and her B.A. in Economics summa cum laude from Capital University.